We welcome Dundalk’s next generation!

 - Earn home buyer certification from a home ownership counseling program PRIOR to signing a purchase agreement.
 All adults who will be on the title and/or mortgage must be certified.
 Agencies are listed in the downloadable PDF, above.
 Certification is good for 12 months.
 You may attend classes from ANY home buyer certification provider in the State of Maryland, or you can take an online course: frameworkhomeownership.org.
 (Note: other grants and programs including Baltimore County SELP do not accept online home buyer certifications.)

 - Attend one of our home buyer events – Neighborhood Close Up Tour or BE A BUYER Workshop or other home buyer event PRIOR to signing a purchase agreement.
-Find our events on Facebook, our home page, our e-newsletter and our monthly Eagle ad.
+Find our events on Facebook, our home page, our e-newsletter and in our monthly Dundalk Eagle ad.